 You decked out your cocktail hour lounge with color-coordinated pillows and had baskets of blankets on-hand for the chilly evening.
 What a hostess!
 The good news is that these are great items to incorporate into your home, too, says Francesca DiSalvo-Follmer of Pure Luxe Bride.
 She suggests that during the planning process, pick items, like napkins and throws, that fit with your home décor as well as the wedding vibe.
 Also, be sure that you approve of the fabric for long-term use.
 “Find some you’d like to own, so you can keep them after the wedding is over,” she advises.

 Light the Lanterns on Your Patio or Porch

 Lanterns add light and style to your alfresco cocktail hour or as centerpieces on long farm tables during dinner.
 They also elevate your front stoop, backyard patio, or terrace.
 Purchase lanterns in a material that matches your home and the celebration, so they organically blend into your interior design after the nuptials.
 Then, every time you have wine on the patio alongside the lanterns, you’ll remember your day.

 Hang Your Mirrors

-Decorative mirrors are one of the easiest decor items to bring back to your abode.
-You can put a mirror in every room!
+Decorative mirrors are some of the easiest décor items to bring back to your abode.
+You can even put a mirror in every room!
 Consider using a mirror for your table assignments or ceremony signage.
-Have it calligraphed with a chalk pen that you can simply wipe it clean post-reception.
+Have it calligraphed with a chalk pen that you can simply wipe clean post-reception.
 Then, hang the mirror in an entryway or guest bedroom to magically update the space.

 Add Family Photos to Your Gallery Wall